foodcoopshop/foodcoopshop.github.io/en/webserver-configuration.md

 # Webserver configuration

+{: .note }
+This page has not been updated for a long time.

 * Set the document root to: /your-folder/foodcoopshop/webroot

 ## Document Root / Virtual Host

 ### Nginx Webserver
 Nginx webserver doesn't have something like mod_rewrite or .htaccess.
-See https://book.cakephp.org/2/en/installation/url-rewriting.html for details of preparing nginx to run cakephp-apps.
+See https://book.cakephp.org/4/en/installation.html#url-rewriting for details of preparing nginx to run cakephp-apps.
 The virtualhosts are configured in a similar manner under /etc/nginx/sites-avaliabe/xx symlinked to /etc/nginx/sites-enabled/xx and this would be a basic working virtualhost-sample for nginx with php7-fpm

 ```
 server {